I am on sabbatical from AU this year (2022-2023). I will return to class-room teaching in 2023.

 Xiao, B., Brainard, D.H.
 (2009).
 Surface material properties and color constancy of 3D objects.
 Vision Science Society Annual Meeting, Naples, FL.
 Abstract.

-Music plays an important role in my life.
 Trained mostly in classical music, I play the piano and the harpsichord.
-I am always interested in playing chamber music with other musicians, especially vocalists and string musicians.
+I am always looking for opportunities to play chamber music with other musicians, especially other pianists (four hands), vocalists and string musicians.

-DC has amazing concert series.
+DC has vibrant concert series.
 I especially like chamber music in small venues.
-My favorite classical/world music series in town are:
+My favorite contemporary classical/world music venues in town are: